Kaufman-Lab-Columbia/ClustSim/README.md

 </p>

-Fibrillar clusters can be simulated by additional inputting a length and a persistence parameter, D. Here, the cluster_size input sets the cluster width.
-Decreasing the D parameter will result in more persistent fibers.
+Fibrillar clusters can be simulated by inputting an additional fiber size parameter, `length`, and a fiber persistence parameter, `D`.
+Here, the `cluster_size` input sets the fiber width.
+Decreasing the `D` parameter will result in straighter fibers, while increasing `D` will result in more fiber curvature.

 ```
 X, labels = simulate_clusters(num_clusters = 10, clustered_pts = 500, cluster_size = 200, noise_pts = 1500,
                               space = [0,10000], cluster_shape = 'fiber', length = 2000, D = 0.01)
 plot_clusters(X,labels)
 ```

 <p align="center">
   <img width="300" height="300" src=https://github.com/user-attachments/assets/697c989b-dcbc-4936-8434-a5138c802c4c
 </p>

 ### Defining localization uncertainty
-Designed to recapitulate single molecule localization microscopy, the cluster construction enables the user to define the uncertainty distribution of positions.
-Setting the precision will change the underlying log normal distribution which the FWHM uncertainty of each emitter is extracted from.
-The precision_params input is a list corresponding to the mean and sigma as defined by the numpy.random.lognormal function (precision_params = [mean,sigma]).
+In SMLM, each point has a localization uncertainty that is dependent on the signal intensity of the emitter in the source image.
+Heterogeneous signal intensities across many emitters lead to a generally broad spread of uncertainties, which often follows a log-normal distribution.
+To recapitulate experimental uncertainties, the user can specify the characteristics of the underlying log-normal distribution from which each point receives a unique localization uncertainty.
+The `precision_params` input is a list corresponding to the mean and standard deviation of this log-normal distribution.
+Uncertainties are drawn randomly from this distribution using `numpy.random.lognormal()`, where `precision_params = [mean, stdev]`.
 By default, these parameters are both set to 0.

 ```
 X, labels = simulate_clusters(num_clusters = 20, clustered_pts = 25, cluster_size = 200, min_sep = 400,
                               noise_pts = 1500, space = [0,3000], precision_params = [3, 0.28])
 plot_clusters(X,labels)
 ```

 <p align="center">
   <img width="300" height="300" src=https://github.com/user-attachments/assets/6ea540c3-c53a-4445-8c6a-cd76ddc73795
 </p>

-For 3D clusters, the first two numbers correspond to the lateral uncertainty and the second two correspond to the axial uncertainty (precision_params = [lateral mean,lateral sigma, axial mean, axial sigma]).
+For 3D clusters, the first two numbers in `precision_params` correspond to the lateral uncertainty, while the next two correspond to the axial uncertainty, such that `precision_params = [lateral_mean, lateral_stdev, axial_mean, axial_stdev]`.

 ```
 X, labels = simulate_clusters(num_clusters = 20, clustered_pts = 50, cluster_size = 200, min_sep = 400,
                               noise_pts = 1500, space = [0,3000], cluster_shape = 'sphere',